Tulunids: Military

+Khumarawayh placed considerable emphasis on the training of his army, assigning specific roles to each unit in combat and providing generous funding to meet their needs.
+He provided more substantial benefits than his father had, ensuring regular pay and ample rewards on various occasions, in addition to the spoils of war.
+This financial support fostered a mutual interest that bound the soldiers to the state, with the result that annual expenses for the army reached 900,000 dinars.
+This investment elevated the status of the army, thereby conferring greater influence upon its soldiers and leaders than had been the case during the reign of Ahmad ibn Tulun.
+Commanders acquired considerable land holdings, and the various units played a pivotal role in the state's foreign policy, particularly in the wars in the Levant and the defense of the emirate.
+Khumarawayh also accorded the naval fleet a high degree of priority, which played a vital role in supporting the army's campaigns in the Levant and reinforcing the land operations.

-During his reign, Ibn Tulun created a Tulunid army and navy.
-The need for the establishment of an autonomous armed force became apparent after the revolt of ʿĪsā ibn al-S̲h̲ayk̲h, governor of Palestine, in 870.
+The need for the establishment of an autonomous armed force became apparent after the revolt of ʿĪsā ibn al-Shaykkh, governor of Palestine, in 870.
 In response, Ibn Tulun organized an army composed of Sudanese and Greek slave-soldiers.
 Other reports indicate the soldiers may have been Persians and Sudanese. Ḵh̲umārawayh continued his father's policy of having a multi-ethnic army.
 His military prowess, in fact, was strengthened by his multi-ethnic regiments of black Sudanese soldiers, Greek mercenaries and fresh Turkic troops from Turkestan.

 Ibn Tulun founded an élite guard to surround the Tulunid family.
 These formed the core of the Tulunid army, around which other larger regiments were built.
-These troops are said to have been from the region of G̲h̲ūr in Afghanistan, during Ibn Tulun's reign, and from local Arabs during the reign of Ḵh̲umārawayh.
+These troops are said to have been from the region of Ghūr in Afghanistan, during Ibn Tulun's reign, and from local Arabs during the reign of Ḵh̲umārawayh.
 In a ceremony held in 871, Ibn Tulun had his forces swear personal allegiance to him.
 Nevertheless, there were defections from the Tulunid army, most notably of the high-ranking commander Luʾluʾ in 883 to the Abbasids.
 Throughout its life the army faced such persistent problems of securing allegiance.

-Ḵh̲umārawayh also established an elite corps called al-muk̲h̲tāra.
-The corps was composed of unruly bedouins of the eastern Nile delta.
+Khumārawayh also established an elite corps called al-mukhtāra.
+The corps was composed of bedouins from the eastern Nile delta.
 By bestowing privileges upon the tribesmen, and converting them into an efficient and loyal bodyguard, he brought peace to the region between Egypt and Syria.
 He also re-asserted his control over this strategic region.
 The regiment also included one thousand Sudanese natives.